cowdao-grants/rfps/RFP-04.md

 - Fully migrated E2E test suite using Foundry, with each test in its own well-documented PR against the `contracts` repository.
 - Updated CI/CD pipeline to include deterministic E2E tests.
-- Open-source code repository with the migrated E2E tests and CI/CD configurations.

 ### Further References